yhzhang0128/egos-2000/README.md

 ## Earth and Grass Operating System 2000 (EGOS-2000)

 EGOS-2000 and [EGOS]() are the two teaching operating systems used at Cornell.
-They follow the same architecture:
+They have the same architecture.

 * The **earth layer** implements hardware-specific abstractions.
     * tty and disk device interfaces